A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over Three Decades in Distance: Results

 We notice that the largest differences between the predictions of Nyx and Illustris arise in the range $100 \kpc \lesssim b \lesssim 1 \Mpc$.
-Improving the precision of the measurements of the $\delta_F$ in this range with future observations would allow setting meaningful constraints on the physics of the gas in the CGM and at the CGM/IGM interface, as well as on and feedback prescriptions implemented in simulations.
+Improving the precision of the measurements of the $\delta_F$ in this range with future observations would allow setting meaningful constraints on the physics of the gas in the CGM and at the CGM/IGM interface, as well as on feedback prescriptions implemented in simulations.
+In this case, a more refined criterion for assigning DLAs to their host halos may be necessary.